 Jim has long been involved from both a professional and personal level in Denver’s affordable housing and homeless outreach from a construction perspective.
 Jim recently retired from Pinkard Construction Co. a leading provider of construction services of affordable housing since its beginnings in 1962.
 On the personal side, Jim has served on both the Denver Rescue Mission’s and The Salvation Army’s Red Shield Center board of directors to further address the affordable housing needs of Metro Denver.
 He has been involved in numerous affordable and homeless development projects – his favorite being the Champa House; a women with children’s transitional housing project.
 Champa House provides a safe place for women and children for up to three years while providing child care, GED educational advancement, and general life skills training.

-Dr. Mueller has 48 years of real estate industry experience, including 41 years of research.
+Dr. Mueller has 49 years of real estate industry experience, including 41 years of research.
 Mueller is internationally known for his Market Cycle research on income producing real estate, his real estate securities analysis (REITs) research and his public and private market investment strategies and capital markets analysis.
-Glenn is currently a Professor at the University of Denver, F.L Burns School of Real Estate & Construction Management, teaching and researching real estate market cycles, investment strategies, real estate capital markets (Institutions, REITs & CMBS), development and feasibility.
+Glenn is currently a professor emeritus at the University of Denver, F.L Burns School of Real Estate & Construction Management, teaching and researching real estate market cycles, investment strategies, real estate capital markets (Institutions, REITs & CMBS), development and feasibility.
 He has published 100+ research articles and won many awards and has also authored 130+ quarterly issues of his Real Estate Market Cycle Reports.
 Glenn holds a B.S.B.A. from the University of Denver, MBA from Babson College, and Ph.D. in Real Estate from Georgia State University.
 Former research positions at Black Creek Group, Legg Mason Inc., Price Waterhouse Coopers, ABKB/ Jones Lange LaSalle Real Estate Investors, and Prudential Real Estate Investors.
 Glenn is the chair of the Real Estate Committee for Sharing Connexion.

 Courtney has 13 years of experience in private real estate development and capital markets.
 She currently holds the position of Principal at Bootpack Investments, which is the real estate development company that she owns with her husband.
 Prior to Bootpack, Courtney held the position of Vice President of Capital Markets and Investor Relations at McWhinney where she established and maintained relationships with both debt and equity providers.
 She worked directly with the CIO to raise equity capital for McWhinney’s various development and acquisition strategies across the multifamily, hospitality, and commercial platforms.
 Prior to her role on the equity team, she spent 4 years helping to source and negotiate debt capital for vertical construction and permanent loans for the company’s development projects as well as structure and negotiate corporate debt capital.
 Courtney started her career at Wells Fargo in San Francisco, where she originated, underwrote, and structured debt capital for public and private real estate companies, including developers, investors, private equity fund sponsors, and REIT’s.
 She underwrote and closed $500MM+ in transactions including syndicated construction facilities, project/standing loans (multifamily, office, retail, industrial/flex, hotel), for-sale condominiums, bridge/land loans, mezzanine debt, letters of credit, and secured/unsecured lines of credit.